Pyxis: An Open-Source Performance Dataset of Sparse Accelerators: Related Works

 \section{Related Works}

-There are a few benchmarks for the evaluation of computing systems and specialized accelerators.
+There are a few benchmarks for the evaluation of computing systems and customized accelerators.
 SPEC CPU Benchmark~\cite{henning2006spec} is the most widely used benchmark suite for evaluating CPU performance and CPU architecture.
 Rodinia~\cite{che2009rodinia} is a benchmark suite for multi-core CPUs and GPUs.
 MLPerf~\cite{reddi2020mlperf} provides a collection of machine learning applications for system evaluation.
 For the evaluation of high-level synthesis (HLS) based FPGA accelerators, Rodinia-hls~\cite{cong2018understanding} provides the HLS versions of Rodinia applications, and Rosetta~\cite{zhou2018rosetta} includes the latest deep learning applications.
-For sparse data collections, SuiteSparse \cite{davis2011university} is the widely used collection that contains more than two thousand sparse matrices(graphs) from a wide range of application domains.
+For sparse data collections, SuiteSparse \cite{davis2011university} is the widely used collection that contains more than two thousand sparse matrices (graphs) from a wide range of application domains.
 The above-mentioned benchmarks/collections mainly focus on the applications and sparse structures.
-There lacks a performance collection of specialized accelerators for sparse workloads.
+However, there is a lack of a performance collection of customized accelerators for sparse workloads.